Shannon–Hartley theorem: Hartley's law

 By taking information per pulse in bit/pulse to be the base-2-logarithm of the number of distinct messages M that could be sent, Hartley constructed a measure of the line rate R as:

 where $f_p$ is the pulse rate, also known as the symbol rate, in symbols/second or baud.

-Hartley then combined the above quantification with Nyquist's observation that the number of independent pulses that could be put through a channel of bandwidth $B$ hertz was $2B$ pulses per second, to arrive at his quantitative measure for achievable line rate.
+Hartley then combined the above quantification with Nyquist's observation that the number of independent pulses that could be put through a channel of one-sided bandwidth $B$ hertz was $2B$ pulses per second, to arrive at his quantitative measure for achievable line rate.

 Hartley's law is sometimes quoted as just a proportionality between the analog bandwidth, $B$, in Hertz and what today is called the digital bandwidth, $R$, in bit/s.

 Other times it is quoted in this more quantitative form, as an achievable line rate of $R$ bits per second:

 Hartley did not work out exactly how the number M should depend on the noise statistics of the channel, or how the communication could be made reliable even when individual symbol pulses could not be reliably distinguished to M levels; with Gaussian noise statistics, system designers had to choose a very conservative value of $M$ to achieve a low error rate.

 The concept of an error-free capacity awaited Claude Shannon, who built on Hartley's observations about a logarithmic measure of information and Nyquist's observations about the effect of bandwidth limitations.

 Hartley's rate result can be viewed as the capacity of an errorless M-ary channel of $2B$ symbols per second.
 Some authors refer to it as a capacity.
 But such an errorless channel is an idealization, and if M is chosen small enough to make the noisy channel nearly errorless, the result is necessarily less than the Shannon capacity of the noisy channel of bandwidth $B$, which is the Hartley–Shannon result that followed later.